-Although US Pharmacopeial (USP) Convention’s General Chapter <800> Hazardous Drugs – Handling in Healthcare Settings is not expected to officially go into effect on December 1, 2019, it is important to take steps now to start to understand and comply with this new revised standard.[i]
+US Pharmacopeial (USP) Convention’s General Chapter <800> Hazardous Drugs – Handling in Healthcare Settings is no in effect as of December 1, 2019.
+It is important to comply with this new revised standard.[i]
 Most notably, USP <800> describes practice and quality standards for handling hazardous drugs to promote patient safety, healthcare worker safety and environmental protection.

 This new revision to the USP <800> standard was originally intended to go into effect and be enforceable starting on July 1, 2018.
 However, to better coordinate with the publication of the General Chapter <797> Pharmaceutical Compounding – Sterile Preparations revision, the publication and enforcement of USP <800>.
 The reasoning is to provide a unified approach to compounding practices that promotes safety for both patients and employees.
 That being said, “sections of the revised <797> may have longer implementation dates that will allow time for adoption of the standard…USP strongly encourages early adoption and implementation of USP General Chapter <800> to protect the public health in all healthcare settings.”[ii]